fabriziosanino/SheShield/README.md

 # SheShield
-ensuring the safety and well-being of young women navigating public spaces alone, addressing key aspects such as secure transportation, emotional comfort, and awareness of potential risks.
+Ensuring the safety and well-being of young women navigating public spaces alone, addressing key aspects such as secure transportation, emotional comfort, and awareness of potential risks.
+The proposed solution involves the creation of dedicated safety communities where young women can report safety concerns, share information, and receive support.
+By fostering these communities, the project aims to enhance awareness and enable real-time response efforts, ultimately contributing to a safer and more informed environment.